Student Loan Terminology Cheat Sheet

 Unsubsidized Loan

 A Direct Unsubsidized Loan is a type of federal loan available to undergraduate or graduate students.
-The major difference between subsidized vs. unsubsidized loans is that the interest on unsubsidized loans is not subsidized by the federal government.
+The major difference between subsidized vs. unsubsidized loans is that the interest on unsubsidized loans is not paid for by the federal government.

 Variable Interest Rate